koliseoapi/help/content/tickets/validation.md

 If the user has "Volunteer" permissions, they can check the same ticket again to undo a scan.
 This is useful if the user accidentally scanned a ticket that was not supposed to be scanned.

-Tickets numbers can also be manually introduced in the app, in case the QR code is not readable.
-To do this, click the button with a keyboard.
-The app will display a keyboard to introduce the ticket number.
-The app will autocomplete ticket numbers for Volunteers, but Sponsors will need to introduce the full ticket number.
+Tickets can also be manually entered in the app, in case the QR code is not readable.
+To do this, click the button with a keyboard icon to enter the ticket number.
+The app autocompletes ticket numbers for volunteers, but sponsors will need to enter the complete ticket number.

 ## Download the activity history

 To download the list of tickets scanned by the current user or organization, you can select the **Tickets History** menu item.
-On this screen there is a button in the bottom right corner with two possible actions, **Scan a new ticket** or **Download the activity history**.
+On this screen, a button in the bottom right corner provides two options: **Scan a new ticket** or **Download the activity history**.
 After selecting the later, a CSV file will be generated and directed to the Android share menu, so it can be sent by e-mail, WhatsApp, uploaded to Google Drive, etc.

 ![The activity history](/img/screenshots/validation/activity-history.avif)